Canarc Resource (TSE:CCM) Hits New 1-Year High at $0.08

 Canarc Resource Corp.
-(TSE:CCM)’s stock price reached a new 52-week high on Monday .
-The stock traded as high as C$0.08 and last traded at C$0.08, with a volume of 136728 shares trading hands.
+(TSE:CCM)’s stock price hit a new 52-week high on Monday .
+The company traded as high as C$0.08 and last traded at C$0.07, with a volume of 56000 shares.
 The stock had previously closed at C$0.08.

 Canarc Resource Corp. engages in the acquisition, exploration, and development of precious metal properties in the United States and Canada.
 The company explores for gold and silver deposits.
 It primarily owns a 100% interest in the New Polaris gold mine project located in north-western British Columbia.